lassenordahl/lassenordahl.com/src/markdown-pages/TIPPERS Development.md

 Right now I'm working on a generalized occupancy application for the system.
 The goal of this is to showcase a lot of the data that the system collected over the summer of 2019.
 In the app, you can load onto a campus, building, or floor, and click through to deeper sub-levels, viewing occupancy data each level you go down.
 It's expected to utilize real-time data, with date ranges available if you wanted to see how an area looked a week ago for example.

-Below is an older screenshot of the application, showing the global view of UCI's campus with some dummy data for occupancies.
+Below is an older screenshot of the application, showing the global view of UCI's campus with the data that was available at that time.

 ### Global View